ezr-ondrej/cv/index.md

 **Technical leadership**: Guide team of 5 engineers to shift from delivering self hosted product to deliver full-stack development for SaaS with 99.9% uptime.

 **Organizational Impact**: Guided team through reorganizations to put backend, frontend and quality engineering to single team.
-Stream-line decision making and simplify delivery process.
+It helped stream-line decision making and simplify delivery process.

 **Mentorship**: Mentor engineers in system design, open source contribution, and technical leadership.
 All the engineers I've led are regarded as high performers and great to collaborate with.